-We hereby consent to the incorporation by reference in this Registration Statement on Amendment No. 1 to Form S-1 of Aastrom Biosciences, Inc. of our report dated May 29, 2014 relating to the Special Purpose Combined Financial Statements of the Cell Therapy and Regenerative Medicine Business (the "CTRM business"), a product portfolio of Sanofi, which appears in Aastrom Biosciences, Inc.'s Current Report on Form 8-K/A dated August 29, 2014.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-1 of Aastrom Biosciences, Inc. of our report dated May 29, 2014 relating to the Special Purpose Combined Financial Statements of the Cell Therapy and Regenerative Medicine Business (the "CTRM business"), a product portfolio of Sanofi, which appears in Aastrom Biosciences, Inc.'s Current Report on Form 8-K/A dated June 16, 2014.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/ PricewaterhouseCoopers LLP Florham Park, New Jersey August 29, 2014
+/s/ PricewaterhouseCoopers LLP Florham Park, New Jersey August 5, 2014